stackblitz/docs/docs/enterprise/installation/quickstart-gcp.md

 Getting started on GCP (no GKE, no existing cluster):

-- Launch an n1-standard-4 instance or larger on GCP with Ubuntu as the OS with 200gb disk space.
+- Launch an n1-standard-16 instance or larger on GCP with Ubuntu as the OS with 200 GB disk space.
 - Make sure ports the following TCP ports are allowed through the firewall:
   - 22
   - 80